Jannik-Schroeder/jannik-schroeder/README.md

   👋 Hi!
 I'm Jannik~ (✿ ◕ᗜ◕)━♫.*･｡ﾟ \
   ❤ Nice to meet you

-  🌱 At the moment I am learning and working on: My Homelab, Docker, https://solun.pm \
+  🌱 At the moment I am working on: My Homelab \
   💬 Ask me about anything: even if it's not related to programming \
   💜 Interests: Martial Arts, New Technologies \
   🎵 I like to listen to music while working \